cunnie/writings/i_am_become_forever.md

 problem employee, you try to fix it.
 Then maybe transfer them.
 Then, if all else fails, you get rid of them.
 Some people enjoy that, getting rid of people.
 Not Julia.
 She didn't like it at all.
-It didn't stop her from doing it — she never shirked from what needed to be done — but she didn't like it one bit."
+It didn't stop her from doing it — she never shied away from what needed to be done — but she didn't like it one bit."

 "Sounds like a tough woman."

-"Tough when she needed to be, but no more tough than necessary."
+"Tough when she needed to be, but no more than necessary."

 The Northern Lights were an especially bright green.